pudgefrom/python_training1/README.md

-# repository for Python training
+# repository for Python training for me